Technology

 Distribution

-Mercury vapor is carried by polluted air and mixes with rain water
+Mercury vapor is carried by polluted air and mixes with rainwater

 Toxic response

-Inhalation cause memory loss and insomnia
+Inhalation causes memory loss and insomnia

 Elimination

-Banning of substance containing mercury
+Banning of substances containing mercury

-1. Ammonia
+Ammonia

 Classification of toxicant